 The transition to college life for both students and parents can be both exciting and frightening.
-It can be especially upsetting for parents when great distances in some cases, separate you and your student and they phone home to say they are feeling ill.
+It can be especially upsetting for parents when great distances separate you and your student and they phone home to say they are feeling ill.
 We understand your concern and are committed to doing all that we can to get your student feeling better quickly.
-Please note that because of Federal privacy regulations, we will be unable to discuss your student’s Health Center visit without written authorization from the student.
+Please note that because of federal privacy regulations, we will be unable to discuss your student’s Health Center visit without written authorization from the student.

 On their first visit to the Health Center, all students are given a form which, if they choose, will give the Health Center permission to speak with their parents or guardians.

 THIS NOTICE DESCRIBES HOW INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.